ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 observation data sets without preliminary reformating.
-You can choose to host this new data source either under a dedicated project or under project ``native6``; when choosing the latter, such a configuration involves the following steps :
+You can choose to host this new data source either under a dedicated project or under project ``native6``; when choosing the latter, such a configuration involves the following steps:

-  - allowing for ESMValTool to locate the data files :
+  - allowing for ESMValTool to locate the data files:

     - entry ``native6`` of ``config-developer.yml`` should be
       complemented with sub-entries for ``input_dir`` and ``input_file``